ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   extension

-Initial entries in this sub-registry are as listed in {{pre-reg}}; the Column "Change Controller" always has the value "IESG" and the column "Reference" always has the value "{{fnex}} of RFCthis":
+Initial entries in this sub-registry are as listed in {{pre-reg}}; the entries in the Column "Change Controller" all have the value "IETF" and the entries in the column
+"Reference" all have the value "{{fnex}} of RFCXXXX":

 | Function Name | Brief description                  | Parameters               | Result        |
 | length        | length of string, array, object    | `ValueType`              | `ValueType`   |